xvk-64/secure-programming-2024/README.md

 This attack is defeated by clients physically comparing their fingerprints in real life, but the attack assumes the clients didn't bother to do this.

+Activate by setting `useRouters = true` in `ChatServer.ts`.
+Incompatible with Client rigged keygen.

 ### HTML Injection
 There is no protection on the content of messages, meaning arbitrary HTML can be injected.

+Activate by setting `useHTMLInjection = true` in `MessageElement.tsx`

 ## Contributors
 Valen Kostich